Learn what being a member does for you

 If you have an online store, it is highly likely that you are providing multiple avenues for customers to make a purchase.
 Your social media and other channels are as crucial to your sales as your website which makes it rather important for you to track your leads from every channel.

-With marketing automation tools like CRM, email automation, and multi-channel bots, you can keep the engagement game strong on these channels.
+With marketing automation tools like CRM, Facebook automated messages, email automation, and multi-channel bots, you can keep the engagement game strong on these channels.

 Automation tools update contact’s lead scores from all channels using pre-built rules which dramatically improves data quality and accuracy.
 Additionally, it helps you track your marketing campaigns and optimize them on multiple touchpoints.
 It helps you coordinate messages and build an ad and communication strategy for all channels to work collaboratively and boost sales.